I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_hd_split_current_config.md

        at the beginning of the TCP header or must not split the frame.</div>
 <div> </div>

-`HDSplitCombineFlags`
+`CurrentCapabilities`

-A set of flags that specify the current header-data split settings of a miniport adapter.
-The
+The current header-data split capabilities that the miniport adapter supports.
+The miniport driver
-     value of
-     <b>HDSplitCombineFlags</b> can be a bitwise OR of the following flags:

-#### NDIS_HD_SPLIT_COMBINE_ALL_HEADERS

-The miniport adapter is combining split frames.
-If header-data split is enabled in the hardware,
-       the miniport driver should combine the header and data before indicating the frame to NDIS.
+     uses the same flags that are defined for the
+     <b>HardwareCapabilities</b> member.
+In this case, the flags are set to indicate the current capabilities
+     that depend on the current configuration settings.

 `HDSplitFlags`